 - A. Intubation will be indicated for one (1) or more of the following: - 1.
 Airway Obstruction - 2.
 Respiratory Arrest and/or Failure - 3.
 Hypoxia and/or hypoventilation - 4.
 GCS < or = 8 in the context of trauma - 5.
 Need for prolonged ventilation support - 6.
 Severe hemorrhage with poor perfusion - 7.
 Severe flail chest or pulmonary contusion - 8.
 Multi-system trauma and abnormal mental status in which BVM cannot be used properly - 9.
 Inhalation injury with erythema/edema at cords - 10.
 Patient is at risk for aspiration/not protecting their airway - 11.
 Insufficient BLS airway patency, verified by capnography and/or pulse oximetry - 12.
 Airway edema resulting from respiratory tract burns or anaphylaxis - B. Contraindications: - 1.
 Suspected or untreated pneumothorax (intubation can cause or worsen a tension pneumothorax and ultimately death) - 2.
-Isolated medical respiratory arrest with prehospital reversible source (ex: suspected hypoglycemia or narcotic overdose) - 3.
-Maxillo-facial trauma with unrecognizable facial landmarks - 4.
+Isolated medical respiratory arrest with prehospital reversible source (ex: suspected hypoglycemia or narcotic overdose)

+- 3. Maxillo-facial trauma with unrecognizable facial landmarks - 4.
 Patients actively seizing - 5.
 Patients with an active gag reflex - 6.
-Pediatric patient - C. Procedure: - 1.
-Patient should be connected to continuous monitoring including pulse oximetry, ECG leads, EtCO2 monitoring, and blood pressure throughout procedure - 2.
-Maintain c-spine if traumatic injury suspected - 3.
-All patients should be pre-oxygenated with 100% BVM (or NRB if patient ventilating well) and 6 L nasal cannula prior to intubation as possible.
+Pediatric patient - C. Procedure: - Patient should be connected to continuous monitoring including: pulse oximetry, ECG leads, EtCO2 monitoring (ALS present), and blood pressure throughout procedure - 2.
+Maintain c-spine if traumatic injury suspected - All patients should be pre-oxygenated with 100% BVM (or NRB if patient ventilating well) and 6 L nasal cannula prior to intubation as possible.
 Do not hyperventilate the patient - 4.
-Nasal cannula oxygenation should continue through intubation attempt

-- 5. End tidal CO2 should be placed prior to intubation or supraglottic airway placement - D. If CPR is ongoing, intubation should occur during CPR whenever possible.
-If pausing CPR to intubate, the pause should be the briefest period of time, with a goal of < 10 seconds or less. - 1.
-If multiple evaluations of a patient's airway are occurring, a patient should be bagged between airway evaluations, to minimize hypoxia and hypoventilation. - E. One intubation attempt will be completed on patients in cardiac arrest before a provider can attempt placement of a supraglottic airway (ALS providers) - F. If the first attempt is unsuccessful, the provider may either make a second attempt at intubation, place a supraglottic device, or revert to BLS airway techniques.
-The choice should be based on the best perceived likelihood of success. - G. A combined total of two (2) attempts to successfully intubate will be allowed per patient (including all provider attempts) - H. After two (2) failed intubation attempts, the provider(s) will place either a supraglottic airway or return to a BLS airway
+Nasal cannula oxygenation should continue through intubation attempt - 5.
+End tidal CO2 should be placed prior to intubation or supraglottic airway placement attempt (ALS providers) - D. A direct intubation attempt will consist of the introduction of the laryngoscope and endotracheal tube with the stylet or a Bougie by itself, into the oral cavity with the intent of intubation - E. One intubation attempt will be completed on patients in cardiac arrest before a provider can attempt placement of a supraglottic airway (ALS providers) - F. If the first attempt fails, the provider may either elect to make a second attempt at intubation or elect to place the supraglottic device or return to the BLS airway.
+This choice should be done with what has the best perceived likely successful effort - G. A combined total of two (2) attempts to successfully intubate will be allowed per patient (including all provider attempts) - H. After two (2) failed intubation attempts, the provider(s) will place either a supraglottic airway or return to a BLS airway properly documenting each step on the patient care report.